 Barcelona to Lisbon

 14 nights Cruise on Seven Seas Grandeur.
-Sailing from Barcelona, visiting Toulon (France), La Spezia (Florence), Piombino (Tuscany), Civitavecchia (Rome), Sorrento (Italy), Valletta (Malta), Messina (Sicily), Palma (Majorca), Cartagena (Spain), Malaga (Spain), Portimao (Portugal), ending in Lisbon.
+Sailing from Barcelona, visiting Toulon (France), La Spezia (Florence), Civitavecchia (Rome), Sorrento (Italy), Valletta (Malta), Messina (Sicily), Palma (Majorca), Cartagena (Spain), Malaga (Spain), Portimao (Portugal), ending in Lisbon.

 Barcelona to Lisbon Cruise itinerary - Regent Seven Seas